Feasibility of performing quantum chemistry calculations on quantum computers: Conclusion

-To conclude, we have proposed two criteria, one for VQE (noisy hardware) one for QPE (fault tolerant hardware) that are easily accessible and provide necessary conditions for the possibility of doing genuinely relevant chemistry calculations on quantum hardware.
-Our preliminary estimates imply that this possibility is unlikely with the approaches and technologies that are currently pursued, unless important paradigm shifts take place.
+To conclude, we have proposed two criteria, one for VQE (noisy hardware) and one for QPE (fault-tolerant hardware), that are easily accessible and provide necessary conditions for the possibility of doing genuinely relevant chemistry calculations on quantum hardware.
+Our preliminary estimates imply that this possibility is unlikely with the approaches and technologies that are currently pursued.
+Decoherence on NISQ devices appears as a very important roadblock for VQE, not to mention shot noise and barren plateau issues.
+There are multiple proposals to circumvent the latter two problems.
+One may involve a deeper hybridization between classical and quantum codes, as in \cite{Robledo-Moreno2024,Yu2025}, where the quantum computer is used only to produce the most relevant electronic configurations, or, in general, in hybrid Monte Carlo codes (see e.g \cite{Jiang2024a} for a review).
+There is, however, no guarantee that a purely classical selected configuration interaction method would not yield better results.
+As for decoherence, ideas to use noise to one's advantage have emerged recently \cite{Cubitt2023, Mi2023,Maciejewski2024}.

+Fault-tolerant algorithms face, of course, a technological wall.
+First demonstrations of very small error codes have appeared \cite{Krinner2021, Chen2021, Bluvstein2023, DaSilva2024, Acharya2024}, but the size and features of these codes are still very far from the requirements of circuits needed e.g on QPE.
+More worrying, the orthogonality catastrophe in QPE makes quantum avantage an exception rather than the rule \cite{Chan2024}.
+Alternatives are definitely needed.